-I have now been photographing weddings for 7 years, and have enjoyed every single one.
+I have now been photographing weddings for almost 10 years, and have enjoyed every single one.
 Each wedding is different from the last, and I love being challenged to get fantastic photographs no matter what the location is, or what the weather is like.

 My style of working on a wedding day is incredibly relaxed.
 I want to let your day progress exactly how you want it to.
 I set aside maybe 30 minutes for your group pictures, and an additional 15 minutes or so for a few posed portraits and that’s it!
 The rest of the day I want to be in the background leaving you to enjoy your time with your friends and relatives.

 Whilst we are not taking any posed or group pictures I instead photograph the moments you may have otherwise missed, of your guests enjoying their day and plenty of details that you will have spent a lot of time putting together but may not have chance to properly take in at the time.